 Sapphire Radeon FLEX R7 250X 1GB GDDR5 Graphics Card

-ZOTAC GeForce GTX 1060 Mini, ZT-P10600A-10L, 6GB Super Compact Gaming GPU
+ZOTAC GeForce GTX 1060 Mini ZT-P10600A-10L 6GB Super Compact Gaming GPU

-XFX RX-480P8LFB6 RADEON 8GB GDDR5 TRUE OC 1288MHZ Triple X Graphics Cards
+XFX RX-480P8LFB6 RADEON 8GB GDDR5 1288MHZ Triple X Graphics Cards

 Gigabyte GeForce GTX 1070 Founders Edition